Hickory Dickory Dock (novel): Plot summary

-Mrs Nicoletis is behaving very nervously.
-She is killed by drinking poisoned brandy.
+Mrs Nicoletis begins behaving very nervously, and someone poisons her brandy to keep her quiet.
 Poirot focuses his attention now on the cutting up of the rucksack.
 By careful study of the rucksack's design, he identifies an unusual corrugated base, and suggests to the police that the rucksack is part of an international smuggling operation.
 The rucksacks were sold to innocent students, and then used to transport drugs and gems.
 Mrs Nicoletis had been bankrolling the organisation, but was not the brain behind it.
-When the police visited Hickory Road on an unconnected issue, the murderer had cut up the rucksack to avoid its being found and removed light bulbs to avoid being recognised.